sporacid/spore-proxy/README.md

 # 📦 Spore Proxy - Template-Friendly Runtime Polymorphism

-`spore-proxy` is a C++20, header-only, no-dependencies, type-erasure and runtime polymorphism library that allows blazing fast virtual template dispatching.
+`spore-proxy` is a C++20, header-only, no-dependencies, type-erasure and runtime polymorphism library that allows blazing fast function and function template dispatching.

 ---